FAQ from the university-wide meeting on the pandemic in February

 What is your definition of plagiarism, who is responsible for these issues, and how do you view the students in regards to this issue?

 - We see the students as individuals who come to the university to learn.
 But students must also take responsibility for conducting their studies in a proper way and not cheat e.g. by plagiarism.
 If a teacher suspects cheating, this must be reported.
-You can read more about this on the website
+You can read more about this on the website (Swedish only)

 Student Health Care and Study and Career Counselling have many lectures that can support students.
 Check out what they have going on here.(Swedish only)